INTO-CPS-Association/DTaaS/deploy/docker/LOCALHOST.md

-# Docker Compose for DTaaS with Backend Authorization
+# Install DTaaS on localhost

 The installation instructions provided in this README are ideal for running the DTaaS on both localhost.